NSW Healthcare Associated Infections Data Collection - January 2010 to March 2014

 Some patients can carry a particular germ - a bacteria or virus - without any adverse health effects.
 But this changes if the germ enters the site of an operation or wound.
 Some people who have become sick while at home can bring the infection with them when they are admitted to hospital.
 Others can pick up a germ if a wound is exposed to dirt at the time of their injury.
 It is also possible to acquire an infection due to the type of treatment or procedure being undertaken in hospital.

 An infection will make you feel unwell.
 It can lengthen your stay in hospital and delay your recovery.
-In extreme cases, the infection can overwhelm the body's defences and become fatal.
+In extreme cases, the infection can overwhelm the body's defenses and become fatal.

 It is possible to significantly reduce the risk of Hospital Associated Infection: